anspiess/ECIS/README.md

 * Import of data, with optional selection of frequencies
 * Plotting data in matrix or single format, with or without fitted curves
-* Deleting and adding curves from/to a larger set
+* Deleting, adding and selecting curves from/to a larger set
 * Modification of ECIS data:
   + cutting of time points
   + baselining ECIS data